 Yupin’s restaurant has been popular since day one.
 Initially, there was no local competition for quality European cooking accompanied by tiptop Thai cuisine within a moderate price range.
 A permanent feature has been the adding of novel international dishes to the substantial menu.
 For example, there’s Bunny Chow, a spicy Indian curry of lamb fillets soaking into a loaf of French bread crust with all the trimmings.
 Or Yupin’s Tournedos Rossini, an Argentinian fillet steak on top of a Paysannale pate on toast plus plus.
 With innovation like that, Yupin’s has always led the discerning food field.

-Peter and Yupin say that the interruption to in-dining is a blow to all restaurants in Thailand, but feel confident that once full operations begin again, with the sale of alcohol also permitted, the business will once again flourish because of pent-up expat demand.
-In the meantime, the bright lights and signage of the restaurant, a beacon of hope, are keeping alive the Jomtien spirit in a street of shuttered and darkened bars.
-For take-home and delivery options, give them a call on 038 250394.
-Don’t forget the curfew.
+Peter and Yupin feel confident that now operations are in full swing again and with the sale of alcohol also permitted, the business will once again flourish because of pent-up expat demand.
+For reservations, give them a call on 038 250394.